ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/08-Preparing_RNA_Silencing_Complex.md

 {: .bash}
 PDB file matching the sequence.
 All atoms must be present, and chains must be named A and B. To prepare this file combine chains A and B:
 ~~~
-cat chain_C_model_A.pdb chain_D_model_B.pdb > chains_CD_model_AB.pdb
+$ cat chain_C_model_A.pdb chain_D_model_B.pdb > chains_CD_model_AB.pdb
 ~~~
 {: .bash}

-You can use chains_CD_model_AB.pdb for SimRNAweb simulation.
+You can use chains_CD_model_AB.pdb only for SimRNAweb simulation.
 For simulation with standalone SimRNA program you will need to modify the PDB structure file as described in the next section.

 #### 3.3.
 Preparing structure file for simulation with standalone SimRNA program.

-Command-line SimRNA program does not need sequence and list of frozen atoms.
-You need to incorporate this information into the PDB structure file.
+Command-line SimRNA program does not take a list of frozen atoms as a separate input.
+Instead, you need to insert this information into the PDB structure file.
+But before we flag frozen atoms the missing phosphate must be added to the 5' terminal residue of chain D.

-Begin with combining chains A and B if you have not done this yet:
+We begin with merging chains A and B if you have not done this yet:
 ~~~
 $ cat chain_C_model_A.pdb chain_D_model_B.pdb > chains_CD_model_AB.pdb
 ~~~
 {: .bash}

-Next apply two modifications to this file.
-First, you need to add phosphate to the 5' terminal residue of chain D. SimRNA expects all residues to have a P atom.
-SimRNAweb will add P automatically, but for simulation with a standalone SimRNA program, you need to do it manually.
-There are several options to add phosphate.
+Next we apply two modifications to this file.
+First, we need to add phosphate to the 5' terminal residue of chain D. SimRNA expects all residues to have a P atom.
+SimRNAweb will add P automatically, but for simulation with a standalone SimRNA program, we need to do it manually.
+There are several options to add the phosphate.

 ##### 3.3.1.
 Renaming O5' atom to P
 The most straightforward fix is to rename O5' atom to P. if you chose to do this, save the edited file chains_CD_model_AB.pdb as chains_CD_model_AB_5P.pdb, and skip the next step.